Michael Eriksson

 The below deals with averages, the typical, or even just strong tendencies that fail to reach the typical.
 Individual variation implies that the situation can be very different for any given individual.

 There is seldom one single explanation for a certain phenomenon; in particular, evolution can be seen as a tug-of-war between various factors that have positive and negative effects and side-effects.
-Correspondingly, many of the thoughts given here and elsewhere will be supplementary or contradictory.
+Correspondingly, many of the thoughts given here and elsewhere will be complementary or contradictory.
 This is a near unavoidable part of the game.
-Consider, as an analogy, the effects of a man growing an additional ten inches.
+Consider, the effects of a man growing an additional ten inches.
 On the one hand greater strength, reach, and (likely) running speed would follow.
 The more impressive physique would intimidate other men and impress women.
 Etc. OTOH, he would require more energy to survive (implying that more food must be procured and that risks are greater if supplies are scarce), he would have less opportunities to hide when he feared attacks by an animal or another human, growth at a faster rate or for a longer time could make him uncoordinated in his youth, his speed of reaction might diminish, ...
 Thus, the additional height brings both advantages and disadvantages, and which will outweigh the other will depend on the exact circumstances.
 Nevertheless, it is entirely correct, if simplistic, to say that being taller is an evolutionary advantage through greater strength—and that it is an evolutionary disadvantage through greater energy demands.

-Further note that evolution is not the only explanatory factor (if, IMO, the most important).
+Further note that evolution is not the only explanatory factor (if, IMO, the single most important).
 Culture, religion, education, external pressures, whatnot, can all affect human behaviors.
 Even here, however, it is noteworthy that these, themselves, follow principles of human behavior ultimately rooted in evolution.
 In the end, they can be considered memes which have interacted with genes as time went by.

 Side-note: